COPS-IITBHU/sdg-site/content/blog/csoc21-frontend-week0-GitGitHub.md

 ---
-title: Git And GitHub - CSOC'21 Dev Frontend Week 0
+title: Git And GitHub
 date: 2021-05-30T11:51:59.091Z
 description: 'Git is a prevalent version control system (VCS) used in Open Source Development.
 It is a crucial skill to learn while developing in a team.'
-parentBlog: CSOC'21 Dev Frontend Week 0
 author: COPS SDG
-featureImage: /blog/github.webp
+featureImage: /blog/git-github.webp
 ---

 # Git and GitHub

-Due Date: June 6, 2021
-type: Mandatory

 # Introduction